Top 10 Places to Stop on the Road To Hana

 A family owned and operated bio-diverse farm since 1997, Twin Falls is home to the first accessible waterfalls along the Road to Hana.
-Stop and grab some fresh squeezed sugarcane juice, coconut candy and locally grown fruit at the Twin Falls Farm Stand before heading to the Lower Falls, an easy, short walk from the parking lot, or the Upper Falls, a one mile roundtrip hike through a slippery but beautiful trail.
+Stop and grab some freshly squeezed sugarcane juice, coconut candy, and locally grown fruit at the Twin Falls Farm Stand before heading to the Lower Falls, an easy, short walk from the parking lot, or the Upper Falls, a one-mile roundtrip hike through a slippery but beautiful trail.
 Take a refreshing dip in the waterfall(s) of your choice and get ready for many more to come!
 If you’d like to make this a longer stop, daily tours of Wailele Farm are also available.

 Twin Falls is located at Mile Marker #2 along the Road to Hana.
 You will see the Twin Falls Farm Stand on your right, and parking is available in the large dirt parking lot or the second lot just over the bridge.

 While most visitors breeze right by this scenic stop, Wailua Valley State Wayside offers some of the best mauka (toward the mountains) and Mauna (toward the ocean) views along the Road to Hana, including high elevation views of Ke’anae Valley, sprawling taro fields of Wailua Village and, on clear days, waterfalls.
 Climb up the stairs on your right for an unforgettable photo opportunity.
 Whether you come to enjoy views of the seemingly endless ocean or rolling clouds over the valleys of Haleakala Volcano, the Wailua Valley State Wayside is a can’t miss.

 Wailua Valley State Wayside is located a little over half a mile past Mile Marker #18 along the Road to Hana.
 Parking is available in the small dirt lot to your right.